HMC-CS181AK-S23/pdb-tutorial/README.md

 * [DataQuest tutorial for unit tests](https://www.dataquest.io/blog/unit-tests-python/)
 * (Advanced) [Python examples of mock](https://docs.python.org/3/library/unittest.mock-examples.html)

-Try to also add at least one test in test_runner that just makes sure the runner actually runs.
+I'd encourage you to try to add at least one test in test_runner that just makes sure the runner actually runs (independently of whether it gives the right output).
 As a hint, to simulate a user's input, you can use `unittest.mock.patch` to basically overwrite what `input` means while the test case is running, as [shown here](https://stackoverflow.com/questions/46222661/how-to-mock-a-user-input-in-python).